getbubblenow/bubble/docs/dev.md

 These instructions presume you are running a newly setup Ubuntu 20.04 system.
 Either the Ubuntu Server or Desktop distribution will work.

+Other Debian-based systems will probably also work fine.

+See below for other Linux distributions and other operating systems.

 ## First-Time System Setup
+You'll need to install some software for Bubble to work correctly.

 After you clone this repository, run:

     ./bin/first_time_ubuntu.sh

+This runs some `apt` commands to install various bits of software needed to run Bubble.

 If you are running on a non-Ubuntu system, copy that file to something like: